Job title: Chair of Contemporary Art Practice & Theory

 - In 2020, I co-created new open courseware in Contemporary Art & Open Learning with Jake Watts, Emma Balkind and Beth Dynowski.
 The courseware is an Open Educational Resource that anyone can access online.

-- In 2021, I launched a new course in Contemporary Art + Anthropology, team taught with Dr Angela McClanahan, Frances Davis and Edinburgh University Art Collections.
+- In 2021, I launched a new course in Contemporary Art + Anthropology, team taught with Frances Davis and Edinburgh University Art Collections.
 This course combines artistic practice and social anthropology to create a hybrid interdiscipline.

 Current Research Projects

-In spring 2019, we exhibited a new film in Whale Fall at Gossamer Fog in London and had a solo show - pan-pan - at SAW in Ottawa.
-We completed our new theory-fiction book pan-pan (Punctum, 2021) while in residency at SenseLab in Montréal in the first half of 2019.
+CoN completed a residency at SenseLab in Montréal in the first half of 2019.
+In spring 2019, CoN exhibited a new film in Whale Fall at Gossamer Fog in London and grew a solo show - ρan-ρan - at SAW in Ottawa in November 2019.
 In April 2020, we published 'Built this City' for Emotionarama a new edition by Andro Semiko and Andrew Hunt.
+Our open access novel ρan-ρan (New York: Punctum, 2021) was ejaculated in the summer of 2021. confraternityofneoflagellants.org.uk

 - Find out more about the Confraternity of Neoflagellants